When it comes to wildlife watching and nature adventures, the Central and South Pacific of Costa Rica reigns as top place for these activities.

 Location and Directions

-Hacienda Baru is about 33 kilometers south from Quepos Airport off of the Costanera highway.
+Hacienda Baru is about 33 kilometers (20.5 miles) south of Manuel Antonio, before you reach Dominical.

 Activities